MilosCecaric/MD/README.md

 ## 8. Conclusion<a name="conclusion"></a>

-The **Student Grade Management System (MD)** is a user-friendly Python program for managing student records and grades.
+The **MD** is a user-friendly Python program for managing student records and grades.
 It allows users to perform various operations on student data, ensuring data persistence through JSON file storage.
 The program provides clear feedback and handles errors to enhance the user experience.